 - At $526,580, August's statewide median home price is at its highest level in nearly seven years.

 - Year-to-date sales are down from the previous year for the second month in a row by 0.5 percent.

 LOS ANGELES (Sept.
 15) – California home sales downshifted in August as low housing affordability and a tight supply of homes for sale cut into demand, especially in high cost areas of the San Francisco Bay region, the CALIFORNIA ASSOCIATION OF REALTORS® (C.A.R.) said today.

-Closed escrow sales of existing, single-family detached homes in California totaled a seasonally adjusted annualized rate of 391,680 units in March, according to information collected by C.A.R. from more than 90 local REALTOR® associations and MLSs statewide.
-Sales in March were up 6.3 percent from a revised 368,400 in February and up 7.3 percent from a revised 365,120 in March 2014.
-The year-over-year sales increase was the first back-to-back sales gain since December 2012 and the largest observed since May 2012.
-The statewide sales figure represents what would be the total number of homes sold during 2015 if sales maintained the March pace throughout the year.
+Closed escrow sales of existing, single-family detached homes in California totaled a seasonally adjusted annualized rate of 420,360 units in August, according to information collected by C.A.R. from more than 90 local REALTOR® associations and MLSs statewide.
+The statewide sales figure represents what would be the total number of homes sold during 2016 if sales maintained the August pace throughout the year.
 It is adjusted to account for seasonal factors that typically influence home sales.

 The August figure was up 1.1 percent from the revised 415,840 level in July and down 2.2 percent compared with home sales in August 2015 of a revised 429,900.
 Home sales remained above the 400,000 pace for the fifth straight month, but sales have declined year over year for the sixth consecutive month.